QuantConnect/lean-cli/README.md

   --samco-trading-segment [equity|commodity]
-                                  EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX --kraken-api-key TEXT           Your Kraken API key --kraken-api-secret TEXT        Your Kraken API secret --kraken-verification-tier [Starter|Intermediate|Pro]
+                                  EQUITY if you are trading equities on NSE or BSE, COMMODITY if you are trading commodities on MCX --atreyu-host TEXT              The host of the Atreyu server --atreyu-req-port INTEGER       The Atreyu request port --atreyu-sub-port INTEGER       The Atreyu subscribe port --atreyu-username TEXT          Your Atreyu username --atreyu-password TEXT          Your Atreyu password --atreyu-client-id TEXT         Your Atreyu client id --atreyu-broker-mpid TEXT       The broker MPID to use --atreyu-locate-rqd TEXT        The locate rqd to use --tt-user-name TEXT             Your Trading Technologies username --tt-session-password TEXT      Your Trading Technologies session password --tt-account-name TEXT          Your Trading Technologies account name --tt-rest-app-key TEXT          Your Trading Technologies REST app key --tt-rest-app-secret TEXT       Your Trading Technologies REST app secret --tt-rest-environment TEXT      The REST environment to run in --tt-market-data-sender-comp-id TEXT
+                                  The market data sender comp id to use --tt-market-data-target-comp-id TEXT
+                                  The market data target comp id to use --tt-market-data-host TEXT      The host of the market data server --tt-market-data-port TEXT      The port of the market data server --tt-order-routing-sender-comp-id TEXT
+                                  The order routing sender comp id to use --tt-order-routing-target-comp-id TEXT
+                                  The order routing target comp id to use --tt-order-routing-host TEXT    The host of the order routing server --tt-order-routing-port TEXT    The port of the order routing server --tt-log-fix-messages BOOLEAN   Whether FIX messages should be logged --kraken-api-key TEXT           Your Kraken API key --kraken-api-secret TEXT        Your Kraken API secret --kraken-verification-tier [Starter|Intermediate|Pro]